jubatus/jubatus/tools/packaging/rpm/README.rst

 2. Modify ``package-config`` to specify which version to build.
 See below for details.

-3. Now build the package:
+3. Now build the package.
+Note that this command can be run only by users who have passwordless sudo privilege.

 ::